FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

         pass
     ```

-  - To construct the regular query and graph transformations, use the results from [Task 2](#task-2-constructing-a-deterministic-finite-automaton-from-a-regular-expression-and-a-non-deterministic-finite-automaton-from-a-graph).
+  - To construct the regular query and graph transformations, use the results from [Task 2](#task-2-constructing-a-dfa-from-a-regular-expression-and-a-nfa-from-a-graph).
 - [ ] Add your own tests as needed.

 ## Task 4.
-Regular Queries for Multiple Start Vertices
+Multiple-source BFS-based RPQ algorithm

-Full points: 8
+> Max score: 8

 - [ ] Using [sparse matrices from sciPy](https://docs.scipy.org/doc/scipy/reference/sparse.html), implement a **function** for reachability with regular constraints for multiple start vertices (algorithm based on multiple source BFS through linear algebra).
-  - To construct the regular query and graph, use the results from [Task 2](#task-2-constructing-a-deterministic-finite-automaton-from-a-regular-expression-and-a-non-deterministic-finite-automaton-from-a-graph).
+  - To construct the regular query and graph, use the results from [Task 2](#task-2-constructing-a-dfa-from-a-regular-expression-and-a-nfa-from-a-graph).
   - Required function:
   ```python
   def ms_bfs_based_rpq(regex: str, graph: MultiDiGraph, start_nodes: set[int],